Associate Professor

 Teaching

-Supervision of Research: I am looking for new research students in 2022 and 2023 and I have several different research projects available.
-The main focus of my lab group is to conduct research which aims to improve the lives of children affected by burn injury.
+Supervision of Research: The main focus of my lab group is to conduct research which aims to improve the lives of children affected by burn injury.
 We use different techniques to understand the molecular mechanisms behind how burn injuries occur, and we are developing new wound diagnostics and new therapies to enhance wound healing and reduce scarring.

-Teaching: I am the unit co-ordinator for LQB502 and LQB503, the Work Integrated Learning (WIL) units for the Biomedical Sciences degree LS40.
+Teaching: I have been the unit co-ordinator for LQB502 and LQB503, the Work Integrated Learning (WIL) units for the Biomedical Sciences degree LS40, since 2021.
 I co-ordinate both units in Semester 1 and Semester 2, and assist with finding biotech/industry/medical placements for undergraduate and postgraduate Biomedical students.

 Experience